iavofficial/IAV_quantumSAR/README.md

 IAV quantumSAR is planned as an AUTOSAR Cryptodriver with a collection of post-quantum cryptographic algorithms for microcontroller presented by [IAV GmbH](https://www.iav.com/).
 The post-quantum cryptographic algorithms are based on the [PQClean](https://github.com/PQClean/PQClean) repository, which is a clean collection of the [NIST post-quantum project](https://csrc.nist.gov/projects/post-quantum-cryptography).
 IAV quantumSAR implements these algorithms to use them for automotive microcontrollers in an AUTOSAR Classic environment.
 The goal is to have a collection of various cryptographic algorithms for future automotive cybersecurity projects preparing for the upcoming computing power of quantum computers.

 ## Security Note
-There was no security risk analysis like TARA or similar carried out for QuantumSAR.
+There was no security risk analysis like TARA or similar carried out for quantumSAR.
 The post-quantum cryptographic algorithms itself were evaluated by NIST.

 ## Content
 The base of IAV quantumSAR is the PQCleanAutomotive repository.
 It includes the following post-quantum cryptographic algorithms: